 THE INDIE FILES: Advantages of Independent Publishing

-By Michael Edelson
+by Michael Edelson

 I’m old enough to remember widespread use of the term “vanity press,” and although that is thankfully a thing of the past, the stigma attached to self-publishing still persists.
 But the reality is that the publishing industry is changing, and independent publishing is gaining an ever-increasing market share.
 [1–3]